Axmad1112/Capstone_casting_agency/README.md

 - heroku addons:create heroku-postgresql:hobby-dev --app ahmad1112
 - git push heroku branch_name

-OATH login url.
+Auth0 login url.
 There are three logins atm, JWTs for these appear in the url after successfull login.
 Those tokens are needed to test the different APIs.

 # Motivation